-- Derived from our unaudited interim consolidated financial statements. - $\;$ Derived from our audited consolidated financial statements. - (1) Gives effect to the reorganization proceedings and related events, the corporate conversion and the issuance of \$250 million senior notes and the application of the net proceeds therefrom.
-For details regarding these pro forma adjustments, see the notes to the unaudited pro forma condensed consolidated financial information in "Unaudited Pro Forma Consolidated Financial Information." - (2) Total indebtedness is calculated as long and short-term borrowings, including the current portion of long-term borrowings. - (3) Long-term obligations include long-term borrowings, capital leases and redeemable convertible preferred units.
+\ Derived from our unaudited interim consolidated financial statements.

-- (4) We define Adjusted EBITDA as net income (loss) less income (loss) from discontinued operations, net of taxes, adjusted to exclude (i) depreciation and amortization associated with continuing operations, (ii) interest expense, net, (iii) income tax expense, (iv) restructuring and impairment charges, (v) other restructuring charges, (vi) abandoned IPO expenses, (vii) subcontractor claim settlement, (viii) the increase in cost of sales resulting from the fresh-start accounting inventory step-up, (ix) equity-based compensation expense, (x) reorganization items, net, and (xi) foreign currency gain (loss), net.
+- \\ Derived from our audited consolidated financial statements. - (1) Gives effect to the reorganization proceedings and related events, the corporate conversion and the issuance of \$250 million senior notes and the application of the net proceeds therefrom.
+For details regarding these pro forma adjustments, see the notes to the unaudited pro forma condensed consolidated financial information in "Unaudited Pro Forma Consolidated Financial Information." - (2) The unaudited pro forma earnings (loss) per share have been calculated in accordance with Staff Accounting Bulletin Topic 1.B.3 in relation to our distribution made to shareholders in April 2010.
+See note 20 in the unaudited interim consolidated financial statements and note 27(D) in the audited consolidated financial statements. - (3) Total indebtedness is calculated as long and short-term borrowings, including the current portion of long-term borrowings. - (4) Long-term obligations include long-term borrowings, capital leases and redeemable convertible preferred units. - (5) We define Adjusted EBITDA as net income (loss) less income (loss) from discontinued operations, net of taxes, adjusted to exclude (i) depreciation and amortization associated with continuing operations, (ii) interest expense, net, (iii) income tax expense, (iv) restructuring and impairment charges, (v) other restructuring charges, (vi) abandoned IPO expenses, (vii) subcontractor claim settlement, (viii) the increase in cost of sales resulting from the fresh-start accounting inventory step-up, (ix) equity-based compensation expense, (x) reorganization items, net, and (xi) foreign currency gain (loss), net.
 See the footnotes to the table below for further information regarding these items.
 In the case of pro forma Adjusted EBITDA, we exclude the items above from income (loss) from continuing operations.
-We present Adjusted EBITDA as a supplemental measure of our performance because: - Adjusted EBITDA eliminates the impact of a number of items that may be either one time or recurring that we do not consider to be indicative of our core ongoing operating performance; - · we believe that Adjusted EBITDA is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; - · we anticipate that our investor and analyst presentations after we are public will include Adjusted EBITDA; and - we believe that Adjusted EBITDA provides investors with a more consistent measurement of period to period performance of our core operations, as well as a comparison of our operating performance to that of other companies in our industry.
+We present Adjusted EBITDA as a supplemental measure of our performance because: - Adjusted EBITDA eliminates the impact of a number of items that may be either one time or recurring that we do not consider to be indicative of our core ongoing operating performance; - we believe that Adjusted EBITDA is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; - · we anticipate that our investor and analyst presentations after we are public will include Adjusted EBITDA; and - we believe that Adjusted EBITDA provides investors with a more consistent measurement of period to period performance of our core operations, as well as a comparison of our operating performance to that of other companies in our industry.